 Brad Paisley is one heck of a unique artist, and he has been ever since he burst onto the Nashville scene by way of West Virginia.
-Very few country stars create a unique mix of tongue-in-cheek humor and heartstring tuggin’ love songs like Paisley.
-Add in his virtuoso guitar playing, and you’ve got a one-of-a-kind country music superstar.
+Very few country stars create a unique mix of tongue-in-cheek humor and heartstring tuggin' love songs like Paisley.
+Add in his virtuoso guitar playing, and you've got a one-of-a-kind country music superstar.
+It's easy to appreciate a man who sings about "Camouflage" as well.

 Sure, his CMA Awards hosting gig with Carrie Underwood helps.
 But Paisley got to his arena-filling success on the backs of great songs.
 Many of which he co-wrote.
+Did you know that he was so heavily invested in songwriting?
+Me neither, but that's part of what sets him apart.

 Seriously, the competition is stiff.
 Let's take a look at the cream of the crop in the 10 Best Brad Paisley Songs.
 (And don't worry, "Accidental Racist" did not make the cut).